This page is continually updated and provides a summary of past and present visual projects (2012-today)

 2013 Space-Time Imaginaries in Reactionary Community Creations: Gentrification Resistance in the Area of Køpi in Berlin

 When I was studying in the humanities at Utrecht University (08/2010–02/2011), I became interested in integrating sound and vision into my studies.
 In the following years, I started to take this interest more seriously.
 In 2013, I attended the course The City – Boundary Transgressions and Visual Expressions at Lund University.
 Together with two classmates, I conducted visual ethnography on gentrification in the city of Berlin, more specifically in Kreuzberg and the Køpi area.
 We explored the visual expressions of anti-gentrification politics.

-In 2012, I did a visual documentation of a preparatory military training in a Swedish town.
-Although I was not the target group of the program, I was allowed to participate.
-I was convinced that I will use this experience for future research projects.
+In 2012/2013, I did a visual documentation of a preparatory military training in a Swedish town.
+I was allowed to participate due to my interest in using this experience for future research projects.
 The Swedish Armed Forces were open to my initiative and gave me the opportunity to run a blog on their website where I could document the training on a daily basis, for three months.
+I am currently writing an article on the relationship between the virtual-visual -sound.
 Below, I give some examples, mainly carefully picked images that do not reveal the identity of the participants.

-I wanted to go beyond the mainstream representations of the military and was searching for something different: the “softer” side of it, the human beneath the uniform, the everyday and mundane rather than the sensational and spectacular.
+I wanted to go beyond the mainstream representations of the military.
 Also interesting was the spirit of community and belonging; how the military students cared for each other.
-The students learned about my “style” and I am sure this is the reason why many images depict hugs and acts of care.

-After having conducted several interviews with the students and the employees, and taken thousands of images, I was thinking that I had seen what I needed to see to get a grasp of a military training and the military from within.
+I conducted several interviews with the students and the employees, and took thousands of images.
+In the article that I am currently writing, I discuss how a multi-sensory approach made me rethink my visual methods and that I had seen what I needed to see to get a grasp of a military training and the military from within.